-s with the principles behind this Recommer If by the Risks Committee. dation, since the risks related with corruption and bribery: (i) form part of the 46. intern • • case may be, an ad hoc committee of the board, there sh rnal unit or department of the company expressly having a) a) See that the risk management and control systems work properly and, in particular, that all the major risks affecting the company are adequately identified, managed and quantified. b) b) Participate actively in the preparation of the risk strategy and in the major decisions on their management. c) See that the risk management and control systems adequately mitigate the risks within the policy defined by the board.
-Complies [X] Partial compliance [] Explanation [] 47. the re muneration commit and remuneration committee -or the nomination commate experience, skills and expertise for the duties they arent directors Complies [X] Partial compliance [] Explanation [] 48.
-Comp anies with a high lev el of capitalisation should have a sep arate nomination committee and remuneration commit tee.
-Complies [] Explanation [] Not applicable [X] 49. omination committe board and the chief executive of the company, especiall ly on
+The Company considers that it complies with the principles behind this Recommendation, since the risks related with corruption and bribery: (i) form part of the corporate risk map and (ii) are analysed by the Risks Committee.

+- 46. Under the direct supervision of the audit committee or, as the case may be, an ad hoc committee of the board, there should be an internal risk management and control role exercised by an internal unit or department of the company expressly having the following duties: - a) See that the risk management and control systems work properly and, in particular, that all the major risks affecting the company are adequately identified, managed and quantified. - b) Participate actively in the preparation of the risk strategy and in the major decisions on their management. - c) See that the risk management and control systems adequately mitigate the risks within the policy defined by the board.

+47. Companies should ensure that the members of the nomination and remuneration committee -or the nomination committee and the remuneration committee, if they are separate- have adequate experience, skills and expertise for the duties they are to perform and that the majority of those members are independent directors